Otto Moll: SS career

 Moll joined the SS-Totenkopfverbände, the SS Death's Head Units responsible for administering the Nazi concentration camps and extermination camps for Nazi Germany.
 One of his earliest jobs was as a Kommandoführer in charge of the camp's gardeners' work detail.
 In May 1941, Moll was transferred from the Sachsenhausen concentration camp to Auschwitz where he was put in charge of digging mass graves.
 Over the next three and half years, Moll served in several staff roles at the camp.
 He soon became the director of employment services at the men's camp in Auschwitz II (Birkenau).
 In 1944, Moll oversaw all the crematoria in Birkenau.
 He also was a Lagerführer of the Auschwitz sub-camps of Fürstengrube in Wesola and Gleiwitz I. According to Auschwitz commandant Rudolf Höss, he and Moll were both decorated by Adolf Hitler with the War Merit Cross, First Class with Swords.
 He appears several times in the photo album belonging to Auschwitz commandant Karl-Friedrich Höcker that showed SS camp staff on leave at the retreat called Solahütte.
 From 11 to 25 September 1943, the wife of one of Otto Moll's friends, Hans Anhalt stayed at a garrison near Auschwitz with his permission.

+Moll is said personally to have killed hundreds at Birkenau, and oversaw the deaths of hundreds of thousands while at the camp, such as of the Hungarian Jews in 1944.
+Moll served as the chief of the crematorium/extermination zone at Birkenau from 1943 to 1945, a role that he carried out with immense cruelty.

 Moll would say to his personnel: "Befehl ist Befehl!" ("An order is an order!") to justify his actions.
 This was an attitude that other defendants at the Nuremberg Trials also cited as a defence.